f-marquez/Module_8/README.md

 ## Deliverable 1: Write an ETL Function to Read Three Data Files

+## Deliverable 2: Extract and Transform the Wikipedia Data
 - The TV shows are filtered out, and the wiki_movies_df DataFrame is created.
 - A try-except block is used to catch errors while extracting the IMDb IDs with a regular expression and dropping duplicate IDs.
 - The extraction and transformation of the Wikipedia data in the ETL function does the following: